bzigterman/bzigterman.github.io/projects/weather.md

 - 55°
 - Cloudy
 - 65% humidity
-- 7 mph wind
+- 8 mph wind
 - 100% cloud cover
-- 35 AQI 🟩
+- 36 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.08 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>